-(Note: The instructions below are not for dry powder inhalers.
+(The instructions below are not for dry powder inhalers.
 They have different instructions.)

 - Take off the cap and shake the inhaler hard.

 - If you have not used the inhaler in a while, you may need to prime it.
-See the instructions that your inhaler came with for how to do this.
+See the instructions that came with your inhaler for how to do this.

 - Breathe out all the way.

-Breathe in Slowly
+Breathe in slowly

-- Start breathing in slowly through your mouth, and then press down on the inhaler 1 time.
+- Start breathing in slowly through your mouth, then press down on the inhaler 1 time.

 - Keep breathing in slowly, as deeply as you can.

-- Hold your breath as you count to 10 slowly, if you can.
+- If you can, hold your breath as you slowly count to 10.
 This lets the medicine reach deep into your lungs.

-- If you are using inhaled quick-relief medicine (beta-agonists), wait about 1 minute before you take your next puff.
+- If you are using inhaled, quick-relief medicine (beta-agonists), wait about 1 minute before you take your next puff.
 You do not need to wait a minute between puffs for other medicines.

-- After using your inhaler, rinse your mouth with water, gargle, and spit out.
-This will help reduce unwanted side effects from your medicine.
+- After using your inhaler, rinse your mouth with water, gargle, and spit.
+This helps reduce side effects from your medicine.

 Look at the hole where the medicine sprays out of your inhaler.
 If you see powder in or around the hole, clean your inhaler.

-To figure out this date, use the number of puffs you take each day and the number of puffs your canister contains.
-For example, say your new canister has 200 puffs (number of puffs is listed on canister) and your doctor tells you to take 8 puffs each day.
+For control medicines you take each day, write on the canister the date you need to replace it.
+To figure out this date, divide the number of puffs your canister contains by the number of puffs you take each day.
+For example, say your new canister has 200 puffs (the number of puffs is listed on each canister) and your doctor tells you to take 8 puffs each day.
 This canister will last 25 days.
 If you started using this inhaler on May 1, replace it on or before May 25.
 Write May 25 on your canister.

-Do NOT put your canister in water to see if it is empty.
+Do not put your canister in water to see if it is empty.
 This does not work.